apartmentlist/coding-challenges/karel_concierge_ii/README.md

 ## Karel Concierge - Part II

-In [part I](../karel_concierge/) of the Karel Concierge challenge you wrote a program takes a renter to visit a property she added to her Short List.
+In [part I](../karel_concierge/) of the Karel Concierge challenge you wrote a program that takes a renter to visit a property she added to her Short List.
 Well, her feedback was extremely positive and we've decided to double down on the Karel Concierge.
 The next step is to support visiting _every_ positive interest on a renter's Short List.

 For the sake of this challenge, use [Karel](https://github.com/apartmentlist/karel-interpreter) to visit all listings the renter has on her Short List.
-The locations (in no particular order) are
+The locations (listed in no particular order) are

 * (12, -5)